Esri/arcgis-maps-sdk-java-samples/geometry/geometry-engine-simplify/README.md

 ##How it works##
 To perform the simplify geometry operation on a `Polygon`.

-- Create a GraphicsOverlay and add it to the `MapView`.
+1. Create a `GraphicsOverlay` and add it to the `MapView`.
-- Define the `PointCollection` of the `Geometry`.
+2. Define the `PointCollection` of the `Geometry`.
-- Add the `Polygon`s to the GraphicsOverlay.
+3. Add the polygons to the GraphicsOverlay.
-- Determine the simplified geometry by using the `GeometryEngine.simplify(polygon#getGeometry()` method.
+4. Determine the simplified geometry by using the `GeometryEngine.simplify(polygon.getGeometry()`.

 ##Features##
-- MapView
+- Geometry
 - Graphic
 - GraphicsOverlay
+- MapView
 - Point
 - PointCollection
+- SimpleLineSymbol
 - SimpleFillSymbol
-- Geometry